firstcontributions/first-contributions/cli-tool-tutorials/git-bash-windows-tutorial.md

 Now clone this repo to your machine.

 IMPORTANT: DO NOT CLONE THE ORIGINAL REPO.
-Go to your forked repo and clone it.
+Go to your fork and clone it.

 To clone the repo, click on "Code" and then copy the string down below.